vivaxgen/MicroHaps/README.md

   --justConcatenate     JUSTCONCATENATE
-                        whether reads should be concatenated with N's during merge (dada2 argument) (default: 0)
-                        Optionally save dada2 part of this run as Rdata object (default: None) --version             show program's version number and exit
+                        whether reads should be concatenated with N's during merge (dada2 argument) (default: 0) --version             show program's version number and exit
 ```